What is Corporate Volunteering?

-Corporate volunteering (also called employee volunteering) is a really simple and effective way for businesses to contribute to the community.
+Corporate volunteering (also called employee volunteering) is a simple and effective way for businesses to contribute to the community.

 Does my business have to do it?
+What are the benefits?

 To find out more about how many businesses offer time off to volunteer, and how much, have a look at our employee volunteering statistics, which paint an interesting picture of the state of volunteering nationally.